-Cognitive Behavioral therapy (CBT) looks at how your thoughts and belief are linked to your behavior and feelings.
+Cognitive Behavioural therapy (CBT) looks at how your thoughts and belief are linked to your behaviour and feelings.
 By rethinking your behavior and thought pattern can help you change how you think about yourself and other people.

 You may benefit at some stage from family therapy.
 A therapist works with the whole family exploring their views and relationships to understand the problems the family is having.
 It helps family members communicate better with each other and to develop a better understanding of each others views and needs.

 We hope that this answers your questions.
 We have enclosed some websites that you may find helpful.

 We wish you all the best.

 We’re here to help you take care of your health - whenever you need us, wherever you are, whether you're an AXA PPP healthcare member or not.